What is behavioural segmentation?

 - Upsell products to the customers, based on their answers

 - Build trust and increase knowledge by providing advice on their skin’s profile

-While the customer is able to find the right information to help them make the best buying decision, the tools also helped the company.
-By looking at the data and using behavioural segmentation, the company was able to see that the tool was a key channel towards customers making a purchasing decision: they were more likely to purchase, return and spend more, so they invested more into its development..
+While the customer was able to find the right information to help them make the best buying decision, the tool also helped the company.
+By looking at the data and using behavioural segmentation, the company was able to see that the tool was a key channel towards customer purchases: they were more likely to purchase, return and spend more, so they invested more into its development..

-Combining this usage data with AI algorithms means that predictions on behaviour can be made, which are then tested when shown to the user in their recommendations lists.
+Combining this usage data with AI algorithms means that predictions on behaviour can be made and then tested, based on what’s served up to the user in their recommendations lists.
 The AI program learns from the results and continues to tailor information to the user’s profile.

 The amount of data collected from all users means that Netflix can see how users consume the service and where they have trouble.
-This gives it the right insights to be able to update and improve its user experiences and create happier customers that stay on for longer.
+This gives them the right insights to be able to update and improve their user experiences, create happier customers, and provide the highest lifetime value.

 How to use behavioural segmentation to help your business

-You will understand your customers better so you can enhance the experience of existing ones, and connect with new ones.
+You will understand your customers better so you can enhance the experience of existing ones, while also connecting with new ones.